ericsodev/ericsodev/README.md

 - ⚡ Fun fact: ...
 -->

-- 🎓 I am a third-year computer science student at the University of Toronto
+- 🎓 I am a third-year student at the University of Toronto specializing in Computer Science and minoring in math
-- 📕 I am currently learning about Intel 8080 emulation, 3D rendering engines, and game physics engines.
+- 📕 I am currently working on an Intel 8080 emulator and an interpreted programming language written Elixir.
+- 🌱 I am learning Category Theory and Abstract Algebra.
 - 💭 I am interested in web development, linguistics, and physics simulations
 - 🎮 I enjoy building mechanical keyboards ⌨️ and customizing Linux window managers (I use arch btw)